vovakirdan/largeTD/README.md

 ## 1. Expand 3D Model Handling
 * ### 3D Mesh Representation:

-    * Create a `Mesh` class to represent 3D objects, which will consist of vertices (using `Vector3D`) and possibly indices for defining faces (triangles or quads).
+    * Create a `Mesh` class to represent 3D objects, which will consist of vertices (using `Vector3D`) and possibly indices for defining faces (triangles or quads).✅
     * Implement functions for loading, saving, and manipulating these meshes.
 * ### Model Transformation: